oasp/oasp4js/README.md

 Getting Started
 ---
-To get started you simply need to create a specific folder structure, clone repositories for server writen in java, clone repository for client and set up a Tomcat web server.
+To get started you simply need to create a specific folder structure, clone repositories for the server part which is written in java, clone the repository for the client and set up a Tomcat web server.